top of page

 competitors.

-Multiple first, second and third place ribbons will be awarded.
+Multiple first, second, and third-place ribbons will be awarded.
 Persons entering this level should be more

-interested in learning than in winning awards.
+interested in learning than winning awards.
 The categories for this division are the same as in the Commercial

 division.